KeminaPera/Effective-Java-/chapter1/di-9-tiao-ff1a-you-xian-shi-yong-try-with-resources-er-bu-shi-try-finally.md

 }
 ```

-The lesson is clear: Always usetry-with-resources in preference
- totry-finallywhen working with resources that must be closed.
+The lesson is clear: Always use try-with-resources in preference to try-finallywhen working with resources that must be closed.
 The resulting code is shorter and clearer, and the exceptions that it generates are more useful.
-Thetry-with-resources statement makes it easy to write correct code using resources that must be closed, which was practically impossible usingtry-finally.
+The try-with-resources statement makes it easy to write correct code using resources that must be closed, which was practically impossible using try-finally.